 10 unmissable sights in Prague

-The Powder Tower is a dark Gothic tower located in the Old Town.
-It is one of the most iconic buildings in Prague.
+Prague's Gunpowder Tower is a blackened Gothic tower located at the entrance to the Old Town and is one of the symbols of the city.

 The Old Town, and in particular the Old Town Square, has been the centre of Prague’s public life since the Middle Ages.
 Discover it.